noalac/RageAdventureWeb/README.md

 More Info:
   Processing is an extension of Java, so the Processing codes can be easily packed into a Java applet or application.
 However, in this repo, I am using the processing.js to convert processing into JavaScript.
 Which can run in a "canvas" component with the support of HTML5.

-Please visit http://rage.sinaapp.com to start playing.(Chrome Only)
+Please visit https://jingdsun.github.io/RageAdventureWeb/index.html to start playing.(Chrome recommended)

 Libraries:
 - Processing.js - the sister project of Processing, designed for the web